English and German certified UK translations of official documents

 In contrast to the UK, countries like Germany and Austria with a civil law system have publicly appointed and sworn translators.
 Here, translators have to fulfill a number of criteria and can then be sworn in at the court of the district they are resident in.
 This then entitles them to supply certified translations in their registered language pairs to any German authority.
 Please visit our pages which deal with country-specific certification rules to find out which rules apply in the UK, Germany and Austria.

 The UK certification process

 1 Choosing the right translator for the job in hand

 Which type of certification do you need?

 Clients are often uncertain whether they need a certified, notarised or sworn translation of an official document for use in the UK or whether an “ordinary” translation will do.
 The answer to this question must be sought from the authority asking you for the translation.
 They are the ones to decide what kind of translation and which level of certification are acceptable.
-Once you have obtained advice from the office in question, visit our directory of independent professional translators to find the translator who fulfills your requirements.

 In which country should a certified translation originate?

 Please note that UK certified, notarised or sworn translations of official documents will be acceptable to UK authorities.
 As a rule, it is best to have a certified translation done in the country for which you need them.
 However, some employers, government agencies or authorities accept translations from the country in which the documents originated.
 Please check with the respective authority if they accept a certified German translation from a translator in Britain.